GitCryptoDevOps/prompt-hub/README.md

 - **Category Management:** Create, update, and delete categories to better organize your prompts.
 - **Copy to Clipboard:** Easily copy prompts to the clipboard with any custom arguments injected.
 - **Database Backup and Restore:** Export and import your prompt database to a JSON file for backup and restoration.
+- **LLM Management:** Manage and configure various Large Language Models (LLMs) used within the application.
 - **Responsive Design:** Built using Chakra UI for a responsive and accessible user interface.

 ## Installation